codebygrace/trade-capture-system/docs/bug-report-TRD-2025-001-incorrect-cashflow-calculations.md

 ## Executive Summary

 Incorrect payment values are being displayed when fixed-leg cashflows are generated.
 Cashflow amounts are approx. 100 times larger than expected (e.g. a \$10M trade with 3.5% rate is generating ~\$875,000 quarterly instead of ~\$87,500).
 This poses operational risks, and can result in inaccurate regulatory reporting and potential regulatory penalties as the cashflows are highly inflated.
-Also, varying payment amounts are being displayed for each payment date on legs (e.g. a \$10M trade with 3.5% rate has payment values \$875,000, \$884,722.22 and \$894,444.44 for different dates on the same leg).
+Also, varying payment amounts are being displayed for each payment date on legs (e.g. a \$10M trade with 3.5% rate has payment values \$875,000, \$884,722.22 and \$894,444.44 for different dates on the same leg)&ast;.

+&ast;**Note:** For all calculations, it has been assumed that a 30/360 day-count applies and that each month is 30 days

 ## Technical Investigation